 Gamarue.F may be encountered as an attachment to a spam email message.
-When run, the malware copies itself with the following naming format:
+When run, the malware copies itself into your PC using the following naming format:

-Where <extension> may be one of the following:
+Where <extension> might be one of the following:

 For example, msdubmna.exe.

 It changes the following registry entry so that it runs each time you start your PC: